mlswg/mls-protocol/draft-ietf-mls-protocol.md

 and real future values.
 The following values are reserved in each registry:
 `0x0A0A`, `0x1A1A`, `0x2A2A`, `0x3A3A`, `0x4A4A`, `0x5A5A`, `0x6A6A`, `0x7A7A`,
 `0x8A8A`, `0x9A9A`, `0xAAAA`, `0xBABA`, `0xCACA`, `0xDADA`, and `0xEAEA`.
 (The
-value `0xFAFA` falls within the private use range.).
+value `0xFAFA` falls within the private use range.)
 These values MUST only appear in the fields listed above, and not, for example, in the `proposal_type` field of a Proposal.
 Clients MUST NOT implement any special processing rules for how to handle these values when receiving them, since this negates their utility for detecting extensibility failures.
 GREASE values MUST be handled using normal logic for processing unsupported